hgschmie/ofa/README.md

 ofa login --profile=some_random_name
 ```

-will work well (and use either defaults or interactive inputs) to log into the IdP and then write credentials for "some_random_name" into the AWS credentials file.
+will work well (and use either defaults or interactive inputs) to log into the IdP and then write credentials for "
+some_random_name" into the AWS credentials file.

-### ofa password command
+### ofa password command (macOS only)

-On supported systems (MacOS has been tested, Linux should work as well), `ofa` can store passwords in the user specific keychain.
+On macOS , `ofa` can store passwords in the user specific keychain.

-IdPs are single signon systems and identified by the Base/Organization URL, so each combination of this URL and a login is unique, even if used in multiple profiles.
+IdPs are single signon systems and identified by the Base/Organization URL, so each combination of this URL and a login
+is unique, even if used in multiple profiles.

 `ofa password set` sets a password in the keychain, `ofa password remove` removes it.
-The `set` command will override an existing password.
+The `set` command will override an
+existing password.

 Note that the keychain might prompt (with a modal dialog) when using a password.
-It is not recommended to always allow `ofa` access to a keychain entry as this removes a security factor.
+It is not recommended to always
+allow `ofa` access to a keychain entry as this removes a security factor.

 ### ofa login command

-The `ofa login` command authenticates using the selected IdP and then uses the information to log into AWS, assume a role and create credentials.
+The `ofa login` command authenticates using the selected IdP and then uses the information to log into AWS, assume a
+role and create credentials.

-This command uses all available sources (command line parameters, profile settings, default settings and interactive input).
+This command uses all available sources (command line parameters, profile settings, default settings and interactive
+input).

 A successful login and role selection creates a new set of AWS credentials.
-These credentials are written into the AWS credentials file **using the profile name**.
+These credentials are written into the AWS
+credentials file **using the profile name**.

 Writing the credentials file can be avoided by using the `--eval` flag.
-In this case, `ofa` prints output that can be evaluated in the calling shell.
+In this case, `ofa` prints output that can be
+evaluated in the calling shell.

 ## Examples